Thanks for stopping by. You are currently logged in as a Guest|

-There is, of course, an exception to many euchre guidelines.
 Knowing the correct play for each type of hand can be confusing to the novice player, especially if they try to memorize what cards to play without understanding the logic behind each situation.
-In the next example, leading trump on the fourth lead is the correct play.
+In the next example, we show where leading trump on the fourth lead is the correct play.
 As you look at the following hand, think about what is different.
 I'll talk more about that difference as we go along.

-Once again, the dealer is sitting in South position.
-They turn up the ten of spades and their partner(N) orders them to pick up.
-They discard the ten of diamonds.
+The dealer is sitting in South position.
+They turn up the ten of spades and their partner(N) orders them to pick it up.
+They discard the 9 of diamonds.

 West leads the 9 of spades (trump).
 The maker(N) plays the ace and East follows suit.
 Four trump are now out of play.

-Although most of us have been taught not to lead a trump to your opponent's call, in certain situations this tactic may be beneficial in trying to set a team up for a euchre.
+* Although most of us have been taught not to lead a trump to your opponent's call.
+In certain situations, this tactic may be beneficial.
+Especially when trying to set up your opponents for a euchre.
 It is used primarily when a partner orders up the dealer (assists).
 The premise being the pick-up will be the only trump the dealer holds.

 The maker(N) then leads ace of clubs.
 East follows suit, South throws off the queen of hearts and West also follows suit with the 10.
 Two tricks for the bidding team.